envisioning/vocab/vocab/Polymorphism.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.66
+- 0.645
+- 0.63
+- 0.615
+- 0.6
+- 0.585
+- 0.57
 slug: polymorphism
 summary: Ability of objects to take on many forms, allowing methods to perform differently based on the object that invokes them.
 title: Polymorphism
 ---